cbalan/k101/doc/3_deployments.md

 Cons:
  - downtime that depends on both shutdown and boot duration of the application

-## RollingUpdate
+## RollingUpdate Strategy
 This uses the RollingUpdate strategy provided by kubernetes.
+Default strategy.

 Pros:
 - No downtime